Research

 Current projects in our lab investigate thalamo-cortical interactions during:

 Background: Information from the world around us is first transmitted to our cerebral cortex via the primary sensory, or first-order, thalamic nuclei.
 Higher-order thalamic nuclei, like the pulvinar (PUL) and mediodorsal nucleus (MD), receive relatively little input from the sensory periphery and instead form pathways between cortical areas, which can strongly influence cortical activity from sensory to prefrontal cortex (PFC).
-These cortico-thalamo-cortical pathways are ideally positioned to regulate communication between cortical neurons.
+The cortex and high-order thalamus form local and long-range cortico-thalamic-cortical pathways.
+Local pathways are well-suited to support working memory; whereas long-range pathways are well-suited to broadcasting information across cortex.
+There are also multiple levels of converging inputs to the thalamus – from the cortex through basal ganglia to thalamus, and from the cortex directly to thalamus – which may typically serve to amplify relevant information.

-Our vision is to establish the general principle across sensory, motor and cognitive domains that the higher-order thalamus helps transform and selectively route information across the cortex according to behavioral demands.
-Current evidence suggests key mechanisms involve the higher-order thalamus controlling the excitability and synchrony of cortical neurons.
+Our vision is to establish the general principle across sensory, motor and cognitive domains that the higher-order thalamus sets the state of information processing across the cerebral cortex, i.e., configuring sensory and cognitive processes underlying flexible behavior and different conscious states.
+A key idea is that the thalamus extracts latent variables, e.g. behavioral rules, from cortical input then broadcasts these variables to the cortex.
+This involves the higher-order thalamus controlling the excitability and functional connectivity of cortical neurons.

 To realize this vision, we combine three main methodological approaches: